dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 - [Chat GPT](https://openai.com/blog/chatgpt/): Fast and easy to use, can generate code; cannot browse the web to find latest information.
 - [Bing](https://www.bing.com): Runs a mix of GPT 3.5 and 4, including ability to search the web and "see" images to analyze them.
 A little more creative and weird than the other models, and therefore great for brainstorming ideas.
 - [Bard](https://bard.google.com/): Google's AI chatbot can run code and "see" images to analyze them.
+- [Google Docs](https://support.google.com/docs/answer/13447609?hl=en): Currently available only as a beta-release, you can generate and edit text directly in Google Docs.
+To request access, sign up for Google Workspace Labs at the link above.
 - [Claude](https://claude.ai/): Competitive with GPT-4 and notable for having an insanely large context window, meaning you can paste in entire books for it to transform, summarize, or interact with.
 - [Lex](https://lex.page/): An AI-assisted text editor, if you prefer that to a chat interface.
 Write a document and let the AI continue your ideas, generate text, or develop notes into full text.